-The toolkit was showcased at The London Book Fair this afternoon with a launch event in Cafe Europe (National Hall Gallery) from 12:30 – 1:30pm, coinciding with the presentation of the new British Book Award for Export.
+The Export Toolkit was showcased at The London Book Fair this afternoon with a launch event in Cafe Europe (National Hall Gallery) from 12:30 – 1:30pm, coinciding with the presentation of the new British Book Award for Export.

 Designed for those just beginning their export journey, or who wish to develop their existing strategy, the toolkit contains over 70 profiles of publishing markets all over the world as well as deep dives into key regions, such as Australia, New Zealand and China.